 A storage class defines the scope (visibility) and life-time of variables and/or functions within a C Program.
-These specifiers precede the type that they modify.
-There are the following storage classes, which can be used in a C Program
+They precede the type that they modify.
+We have four different storage classes in a C program:

 - auto

 - register

 - static

 - extern